-Our lead tester, Jason Peters has spent years training as a national level rock climber.
-After his competition career, he transitioned into training youth athletes with the same goals for years.
+Ally is backed up by Jason Peters, who has spent years training as a national-level rock climber.
+After his competition career, he transitioned into training youth athletes.
 With such strenuous training programs, recovery is a huge component of staying healthy.
-Foam rolling is a key element to Jason's recovery program.
-He has spent hundreds of hours on a roller with agony across his face; the pain well worth the results.
-We considered over 40 rollers before buying the top 20 self-massage tools to test in our office filled with athletes.
+Foam rolling is a key element to Jason's recovery program, and he has spent hundreds of hours working with foam rollers.

 Analysis and Test Results